echefuru/Lucky-Aces/README.md

 * * *
 ## Contributions
 Feel free to contribute by submitting pull requests!<br><br>
 To contribute to the project, you can make a fork of the project by clicking on the `Fork` button beside the project title, then you can choose whether to only copy the `main` branch, then click `Create fork`.
-You will be guided to your own fork of the project.<br>
+You will be guided to your fork of the project.<br>
-Now, create your branch.
-You can make any modifications to your branch as you like.<br>
+Now, create your branch, where you can modify it as you like.<br>
 Now, commit and push your changes (Make sure to write good commit messages).<br>
 To merge your changes back into our project, open a pull request!
 A good pull request should have clear and accurate descriptions.<br>
 Please include:<br>